 ACADEMIC EVENTS ORGANIZED

-2016 University Basel, Basel, Switzerland, 3rd Swiss Congress for Art History (June 23-25, 2016), “Objekte erklären: Kulturen des Kuratierens und des Konservierens,“ session co-organized in collaboration with Katharina Ammann, Swiss Institute for Art Research (SIK-ISEA), Zürich.
+2016 University Basel, Basel, Switzerland, 3rd Swiss Congress for Art History (June 23-25, 2016), “Objekte erklären: Kulturen des Kuratierens und des Konservierens,“ session co-organized with Katharina Ammann, Swiss Institute for Art Research (SIK-ISEA), Zürich.

 2016 Washington DC, College Art Association 104th Annual Conference (February 3-6), “The Explicit Material: On the Intersections of Cultures of Curation and Conservation,” concept, organization, and chair of the Educational and Professional Practices session, co-organized in collaboration with Dr. Francesca Bewer, Harvard Art Museums, Cambridge.